El Perro Afortunado - Fire-Roasted Tomato, 5-Pepper Salsa Picante 5 OZ

 The Story Behind The Sauce

 I started with the idea of a very simple cayenne-forward higher acid pepper sauce.
 But once I started experimenting, I wanted to imbue the formula with the layering that I love in all sauces.
-So I gradually expanded to a pepper blend.
-Black pepper lent an undertone, the ghost pepper gave it a creeping burn, while blending pasilla and cayenne created a unique profile that I loved.
-From there I added yet another layer with sweet smoked paprika, garlic, onion & lime with a touch of cumin.
+So I gradually expanded to a 5-pepper blend.
+Black pepper lent a deep undertone, the ghost pepper gave it a creeping burn, while blending pasilla and fermented cayenne mash created a unique profile that I loved.
+From there I added yet another layer with sweet smoked paprika, garlic, onion & lime with just a touch of cumin.
+The Fire-roasted tomato gives it the vibe of a salsalita, like the roja molcajete salsas of my favorite taquerias.

-I love the end result - it's a Mexican table sauce that holds its own, and stands up to the boldest of foods.
+I love the end result - it's a complex, savory & authentic Mexican table sauce that holds its own, and stands up to the boldest of foods.